 ECG of Paroxysmal SupraVentricular Tachycardia

-- The ECG will demonstrate an absolutely regular RR interval with Heart rate around 150-250
+- The ECG will demonstrate an absolutely regular RR interval with a Heart rate of around 150-250

 - It will also show Narrow QRS- <0.12 seconds QRS (on ECg, 3 small squares = 0.04×3)

-- Also, there will be QRS followed by T wave (Absent P waves)
+- Also, there will be QRS followed by a T wave (Absent P waves)